Open-CSP/FlexForm/README.md

 ### Changelog
+* 0.8.0.8.0 : All Post fields are now cleaned if secure version is on.
 * 0.8.0.7.9 : apostroph no longer filtered when html=default for field
 * 0.8.0.7.8 : Missing reCaptcha code from 0.9.0.0 (added .js and valid params)
 * 0.8.0.7.7 : When sec and not posting as API, userID crypted